keneilweRangw/Vegetable-Price-Analysis-Project/README.md

 Explore Results: After running the code, explore the generated results, including visualizations and analysis reports, to gain insights into vegetable pricing trends.

-Contributors:
-Zwiitwaho Mugodo (mugodozwiitwaho@gmail.com)
-Keneilwe 	Rangwaga (patricia001105@gmail.com)
-Seneme	Mpungose (leebunny1623@gmail.com)
-Tumelo Matamela (tumelomatamane1@gmail.com)

-Thank you for your interest in the Vegetable Price Analysis project!
-We hope you find it informative and useful.
+Thank you for your interest in the Vegetable Price Analysis project!I hope you find it informative and useful.
 Happy analyzing!

+Keneilwe Rangwaga | (patricia001105@gmail.com)